-Progress reports will be sent home twice a year, in January and June.
-Additionally, if the teacher or adults are concerned about a student's progress, a conference may be requested either by the teacher/director or adults.
+If the teacher or adults are concerned about a student's progress, a conference may be requested either by the teacher/Director or adults.
 Teachers may be contacted through the school office.
-Adults are also welcome to sit in on classes, by prior arrangement with the Director.

 Assessment/Projects

 In-class assessments include a variety of formal and informal evaluation techniques including games, class work, and projects.
 Each provides us with the information needed to assess the effectiveness of a particular instructional strategy and our curriculum program.
 While there are no homework projects outside of class, students may be asked to bring in items relating to curricular topics or to reflect on ideas at home.
 Practicing Hebrew reading/prayers for 10 minutes a day is strongly encouraged to develop fluency.
 Students will receive a Hebrew Reading Chart to track their progress and work towards a gift from the Director.